Stareway To Spelling FAQs

 Question: How long does it take to complete Stareway To Spelling ?

 Answer: It is difficult to be specific.
 So much depends on the severity of the student’s spelling problems together with the frequency of lessons.
-Basis on four 20-minute lessons per week, most students will complete the manual within six months.
+Based on four 20-minute lessons per week, most students will complete the manual within six months.

 Question: Can Stareway To Spelling be used at the same time as Toe By Toe ?